THirsch62/ECE-445/README.md

 NetId: &nbsp;thirsch3, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bmaedge2, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;nolanfo2
 TA: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Angquan Yu

+## March 25th, 2024
+We met again today to start building our project.
+We cut out the first panels and realized we couldn't cut our dowel rods with a box cutter, so we ran back to Home Depot.
+We bought:
+* Pruners (easy way to cut dowels)
+* Another dowel (Mount camera)

+On the way back, we stopped at Goodwill and bought infant clothes to demo.
+We finished cutting all of the dowels and started cutting the risers as well.

+## March 21st, 2024
+We met at noon today to do a Home Depot run.
+We bought:
+* 2 Heavy duty cardboard boxes.
+    * 1 will be used as a baseplate for the entire project
+    * The other will be cut up and used as panels for folding clothes and as risers for the servos
+* Box cutter
+    * Cut cardboard
+* Dowel rod
+    * Cut into pieces and used to mount servos to panels
+* Gorilla glue
+    * Mount risers to baseplate and servos to risers
+    * Mount dowel rod to servo

+## March 19th, 2024
+After a series of emails were sent around, we were able to locate the rest of our Amazon order.
+We had a team meeting at 3pm to discuss project details and to pick up the rest of our order.<br>
+We met with Angquan for our weekly check-in at 4pm.<br>
+After the meeting we experimented with our Servos to make sure we could control 2 of them simultaneously.

+## March 6th, 2024
+We went to the ECEB to pick up our amazon order that we placed through ECE Illinois.
+Part of our order was missing.
+Started emailing around to find where the rest of the order could be.

 ## February 27th, 2024 (Design Review Date)
 We presented our Design Document to 3 TAs and Professor Viktor Gruev.
 Some feedback that was provided:
 * Find other voltage regulator.
 Linear one we are currently using allows more power dissipation.